Native Mobile App VS Hybrid Mobile App

 Overall, the user experience and the performance of the mobile app may significantly vary based on the development framework chosen.
 With the native app coming up trumps convincingly in both departments.

 When choosing between development frameworks, two good options are Ionic vs. Xamarian.
 Between these two, the first major differentiator is the price.
 Ionic has a tempting price tag of being free.
 But some companies might not mind paying $1000 per developer per year for Xamarian if certain conditions apply to them.
 For companies who have only .NET developers and the architecture is exclusive to .NET, and can afford the price tag, Xamarian would seem a decent option.

-A well made HTML based app will never be able to get the look and feel of a native app.
+A well-made HTML based app will never be able to get the look and feel of a native app.
 Prefer Xamarian for the fastest, smoothest, and most authentic experience for the users.

-If the speed of launching the app is of the essence, Ionic emerges the clear favorite.
+If the speed of launching the app is of the essence, Ionic emerges as the clear favorite.
 Ionic has a much better development experience.
-If developing in the app in double quick time is most important for you, Ionic is your best friend.
+If developing the app in double quick time is most important for you, Ionic is your best friend.